szarak/pygnite/README.md

 About
 =====

-Ignite is simple web framework written in Python.
+Pygnite is simple web framework written in Python.

 Todo
 ====